abuob/abuob.github.io/content/blog/2024-10-27-frontend-monorepositories-why-im-a-fan.md

 The most obvious price is pipeline performance: As all projects are in the same place and as we decidedly want to make sure any change does not break any single project, all tests that are impacted by any given change must be run.
-This can be very resource intensive, and brings challenges like having some form of "change-detection" in the pipeline to ensure we really only run the tests that are required to be run for a given changeset.
+This can be very resource intensive, and brings challenges like having some form of "change-detection" in the pipeline to ensure we really only run the tests that need to be run.

 The same is true for local tooling: Developers require utility-scripts which allow them to only format, lint and test "their" changes, rather than running everything locally every time they touch something.